-The Behavioral, Social, and Implementation Science (BSIS) Core will provide infrastructure that enables investigators in the Third Coast CFAR to address the contextual factors driving HIV/AIDS among vulnerable populations and to increase the ability of combined biomedical, behavioral, and structural interventions to contribute to ending the HIV/AIDS epidemic.
+The Behavioral, Social, and Implementation Science (BSIS) Core provides infrastructure that enables investigators in the Third Coast CFAR to address the contextual factors driving HIV/AIDS among vulnerable populations and to increase the ability of combined biomedical, behavioral, and structural interventions to contribute to ending the HIV/AIDS epidemic.

 In health research, Geographic Information Systems (GIS) is an innovative way to visualize trends in data, such as HIV incidence relative to location or other contextual factors.
 BSIS Core GIS services include categorical, pattern, and buffer analysis.
 Geocoding services are also available.
 View more examples of maps tailored using local data in the GIS map gallery.
 To request GIS services or consultation, please visit the Find a Service page.